edgraham/GhostKoalaParser/README.md

 {% include _toc.html %}

 This tutorial walks you through annotating your contigs with [GhostKOALA](http://www.kegg.jp/ghostkoala/), and compiling the results into a format easily importable to your anvi'o contigs database using `Kegg-to-Anvio.py`.
-You can download all of the assocaited files for this workflow [here](https://github.com/edgraham/GhostKoalaParser).
+You can download all of the associated scripts for this workflow [here](https://github.com/edgraham/GhostKoalaParser).

 All you'll need to run this tutorial is an installation of anvi'o, python, and internet access.
-So first lets download all of files we'll need for this tutorial.
-They are all on github so we can clone the repository as shown below:

 In python you'll need the pandas and BioPython modules.
-I was running the following versions:
+I was running the following versions when I wrote the code:

 [Pandas](https://pandas.pydata.org/): v0.22.0
 [BioPython](http://biopython.org/): v1.70

+ So first lets download all of the scripts and files we'll need for this tutorial.
+They are all on github so we can clone the repository as shown below:

 ``` bash
  $ git clone https://github.com/edgraham/GhostKoalaParser.git
 ```

 This will produce a directory containing all of the files and scripts we'll use throughout this tutorial.

-This tutorial assumes that you have assembled your reads into contigs, lets call your contigs file `assembly.fasta`, and have followed the [metagenomic workflow tutorial](http://merenlab.org/2016/06/22/anvio-tutorial-v2/) and generated an anvi'o contigs database, lets call it `CONTIGS.db`.

-So lets start from the beginning.
+I'll assumes that you have already begin to follow the [metagenomic workflow tutorial](http://merenlab.org/2016/06/22/anvio-tutorial-v2/) and generated an anvi'o contigs database, lets call it `CONTIGS.db`.
+Now that you have your database you may want to annotate your gene calls and there are so many ways to do this, but I am going to show you how to pull KEGG annotations into your anvi'o database.
+We are going to do this through [GhostKOALA](https://doi.org/10.1016/j.jmb.2015.11.006).
+This is KEGGs metagenome annotating service.
+Its one of the few ways I have found to access KEGG gene calls for large datasets without our lab subscribing to use the downloadable KEGG database.
+Before I start I just wanted to recommend that everyone gives the paper a quick glance over because the one thing you'll notice is GhostKOALA will not output Bitscores or E-values and has a built in way of determining whether a particular annotation is accurate or not.

 ### Export Anvio Gene Calls

-The first step is exporting amino acid sequences from your anvi'o contigs database.
+The first step to this is exporting amino acid sequences from your anvi'o contigs database.

 ``` bash
  $ anvi-get-aa-sequences-for-gene-calls -c CONTIGS.db -o protein-sequences.fa